-These eggplant noodles are a fantastic low carb and keto alternative to pasta!
+These eggplant noodles are a fantastic low carb alternative to pasta!
+Healthy, vegetarian and super tasty – with a great texture, too!

 I thought I'd seen it all when it came to veggie noodles: zoodles (of course!), carrot noodles, cucumber noodles (coodles!), butternut squash noodles, spaghetti squash – and more!
 They're not all low in carbs but the craze has given many people healthier alternatives to regular pasta.
 Having said all that… have you tried eggplant noodles?